sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ### Migrating Contact Lists

-*To migrate a contact list from Legacy Marketing Campaigns:*
+*To migrate a contact list from Marketing Campaigns:*

 1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
 1. Find the list you want to export and hover over the action menu.